-The BLM Contracting Officer's Representative (COR) and Project Inspector (PI) assigned to the gather would be responsible for ensuring contract personnel abide by the contract specifications and the SOPs (Appendix F).
+The BLM COR and PI assigned to the gather would be responsible for ensuring contract personnel abide by the contract specifications and the SOPs (Appendix F).
 Ongoing monitoring of forage condition and utilization, water availability, aerial population surveys, and animal health would continue.